What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Do I need to share my trauma story?
 Nope.
 This is one of the best parts.
 Somatic therapy focuses on present-moment body awareness, not retelling past events.
 You can benefit without ever discussing specific traumatic experiences.

 How much does somatic therapy cost?
 Session prices vary widely depending on your location, practitioner experience, and session length.
-Sessions can range from $150-$350, with higher rates in major cities or for longer sessions.
-Some practitioners offer sliding scale fees, and some accept HSA/FSA funds.
+Sessions can range from $150-$450, with higher rates in major cities or for longer sessions.
+Some practitioners might offer sliding scale fees, and some might accept HSA/FSA funds.

 Choosing a Qualified Somatic Practitioner